Youth Criminal Justice Act: Sentencing options

 The Act states that all custodial sentences must have a mandatory period of supervision in the community.
 The rationale behind the community supervision order is to provide support and supervision for the young offender's transition from custody back into their community.

 When a judge sentences a young offender to a custody and supervision order under Section 42(2) (n) of the Act, it means that the young offender must serve time in custody, followed by a period of supervision in the community.
 The supervision order may be up to half as long as the custodial period.
 This sentencing option is for convicted youth criminals who are convicted for crimes other than murder, attempted murder, manslaughter, aggravated sexual assault or who are in custody as a result of an IRCS (Intensive Rehabilitative Custody and Supervision) order.

 The length of the custodial sentence and supervision order combined must not exceed two or three years, depending on the type of offence.
-Offences other than for which an adult would receive life imprisonment are subject to a two-year maximum for the young offender.
-Offences for which an adult would receive life imprisonment, except murder, are subject to a three-year maximum for the young offender.
+Offences other than for which an adult could receive life imprisonment are subject to a two-year maximum for the young offender.
+Offences for which an adult could receive life imprisonment, except murder, are subject to a three-year maximum for the young offender.

 If a condition laid out by the judge or other officials is broken, or not met appropriately while under supervision in the community, reviews are held which determine whether the young offender's conditions should be changed or if he or she should be sent back into custody.